eheperson/opengl-lab/README.md

-# RPP-P (Rec-Play-Pause Pico)
+# OpenGL Lab

- Template repository for cross-platform cpp development based on CMake build system Resources
+Learn & Develop repository for OpenGL

 > **NOTE :** This repository is tested only on MacOS and debian based Linux Distributions.
 Will be updated for Windows in the future.

 ### Who is this repository for?
 * If project based on CMakeLists build system.
 * If project contains only few source files like `main.cpp`, `mylib.cpp` etc.
-* If your project requires 3Rd dependencies like `SDL2`.
+* If your project requires 3Rd dependencies like `GLFEW`.
 * If project requires develop extra libraries  like `TestLib.h`. add if them requires 3Rd dependencies.
 * If you need a C++ development laboratuary to test simple libraries requires 3Rd dependencies.